 Seatbacks and tray tables, the heroes of in-flight announcements, are the tools of choice of most offenders; see The Etiquette of Seat Backs and Elbow Room for a hard look at this one.

 Another: there are two seats, one armrest between them.
 Seems to me like it's shared space, naturally.
 We learn this stuff in kindergarten; why do so many folks forget it on planes?

 As regular readers know, I pay my own airfare, and I fly coach.
 But if you're in first or business class, why waste your seat scowling at everyone boarding the plane schlumping their way back to coach.
 Some more Perrier, thanks...

 (I know, worrying about this nonsense is a waste of my time, but I'm always astounded at how consistent these folks are with this one.)

 I love my pets.
 I love my friends' pets.
 I love strangers' pets.
 But I don't love your dander factory of a cat so much that you should feel free to let it crawl across both of us in flight.

 As much as I like the idea of bringing my dog along, I don't think I'll ever do it again after having seen a baggage handler drop my dog's cage during a connection through St. Louis.
 When my traumatized dog was delivered to me at the trip's end in a completely collapsed, destroyed cage, the skycaps hovered waiting for a tip.
 Then they saw my face and nearly sprinted away.

 One reader suggested to me that the same goes for kids, but that's another story entirely.
-(See The Hue and Cry Over Babies Onboard.)
+(See An Open Letter to People Who Hate Flying with Kids for one perspective on the debate.)
 Traveling with kids -- which I believe is fantastic when done correctly -- presents its own special set of challenges, so I'll leave this for another time.